cephidstar/learn_public/BigQuery.md

 ### Lab: Access BigQuery Data Through Google Cloud Shell

-Step1.
-Access the Google Cloud Shell in a separate browser tab, using the following URL https://console.cloud.google.com/bigquery?cloudshell=true .
+**Step 1.** Access the Google Cloud Shell in a separate browser tab, using the following URL https://console.cloud.google.com/bigquery?cloudshell=true .

 Wait a few moments as Cloud Shell provisions a Compute Engine virtual machine running a Debian-based Linux operating system for your use.
 The Cloud Shell terminal should open in a panel at the bottom of the screen:

 ![](/assets/images/Cloudshell_Terminal.png)

-Step2.
-But instead of creating, editing and running scripts solely through this bash shell command line, let's make this exercise even easier by using the Google Cloudshell Editor.
+**Step 2.** But instead of creating, editing and running scripts solely through this bash shell command line, let's make this exercise even easier by using the Google Cloudshell Editor.

 Just above the terminal, to the right,  Click ![](/assets/images/open_editor.png) and give it a moment to appear.
 If prompted, open the 'Home Workspace', and again, if prompted 'Activate' the shell.

-Step3.
-Now add the terminal back into the workspace by clicking **Open Terminal** above the editor.
+**Step 3.** Now add the terminal back into the workspace by clicking **Open Terminal** above the editor.

 ![](/assets/images/open_terminal.png)